The Danish Pharmacovigilance Council

 Draft minutes are sent out to the members as soon as possible and no later than three weeks after every meeting.

-If a member objects to the minutes, he or she must inform the Chairman and the secretariat as soon as possible and no later than three weeks after the draft minutes have been sent out.
+If a member objects to the minutes, they must inform the Chairman and the secretariat as soon as possible and no later than three weeks after the draft minutes have been sent out.

-In any event, the Chairman and secretariat must be informed immediately if the objections concern the way in which the subject-matter of a decision is presented.
+In any event, the Chairman and secretariat must be informed immediately if objections made concern the way in which the subject-matter of a decision is presented.

-The approved minutes are published in Danish on this website.
+The approved minutes are published in Danish here on the website.

 Participants at the meetings